Susumu Creative

 Then something changed.

 Maybe a big referral source retired.
 Maybe a couple of your best commercial accounts got bought out.
-Maybe a competitor started buying every Google search in your zip code, and suddenly you're losing jobs you would've won on reputation alone three years ago.
+Maybe a competitor with 400 reviews took the top of the map for every search in your zip code, and suddenly you're losing jobs you would've won on reputation alone three years ago.

 Meanwhile, you've got a website someone built five years ago.
 A Google Ads account a "marketing guy" set up once and nobody's touched since.
 A CRM full of old customer records nobody's ever called back.
 Marketing is whatever you get around to on Thursday night, if you get around to it.